We earn commissions from qualifying purchases through our affiliate links at no extra cost to you. Learn more

 Green Mountain Grills (GMG) has quietly built one of the most dedicated followings in pellet grilling.
 While Traeger® dominates the market with 60% share and massive retail presence, GMG has earned respect through innovation — they were among the first brands to put WiFi in a pellet grill, and their open-flame searing feature predates similar offerings from larger competitors.

-The Traeger Woodridge ($899) and the Green Mountain Daniel Boone Prime Plus ($799) compete in the same mid-range segment, with $100 separating them.
+The Traeger Woodridge ($899) and the Green Mountain Ledge Prime 2.0 (~$1,045 on Amazon) compete in the same mid-range segment — but the price relationship has flipped since the Daniel Boone era, and the Traeger is now the cheaper of the two.
 Both are WiFi-enabled, PID-controlled, and built for serious outdoor cooking.

 Our pick: the Traeger Woodridge.
-It wins on warranty, WiFi ecosystem, cleanup convenience, and cooking space.
-But GMG wins on value and searing capability, making it a compelling alternative for budget-conscious buyers who want more cooking versatility.
+It wins on warranty, WiFi ecosystem, cleanup convenience, and now price.
+GMG still wins on searing capability — the open-flame sear remains the reason to pay more for the Ledge.

 Side-by-Side Specifications